Need for vpn at home

 One solution to this problem is to simply raise the level of your VPN and install it on your router.
 That way, all the data on your local network is funneled through the VPN, giving you all the protection without causing any of the fuss on the local level.
 Configuring your router to use a VPN can sound daunting, but some VPN companies will sell you a pre-configured router if you want to give it a try.

 While many people are using VPNs to stream online content, many (if not most) streaming services are very good at blocking VPN usage.
-One possible solution is purchasing a static IP address from your .
-These “clean” addresses aren't associated with VPNs, giving you a better chance of slipping past attempts to block your access.
+One possible solution is purchasing a static IP address from your VPN provider.
+These “clean” addresses aren’t associated with VPNs, giving you a better chance of slipping past attempts to block your access.

 Speed will always be an issue with VPNs.
 When a VPN connection is active, your web traffic is going through more machines and more fiber.
 The result is increased latency and slower transfer speeds.
 Not all VPNs are the same in how much they affect your connection, but you will see some impact.